steve-downing/Idyll/README.md

         showPropertyValue(PropertyType.ADDRESS.getId(), user.getId());
         ...

-The above code happily compiles and, if you're lucky, breaks in an obvious manner upon execution.
+The above code happily compiles.
+If you're lucky, it'll break in an obvious manner upon execution.
 In the worst case, you ship broken code, and in a better case, you waste a minute or so with an additional compile-relaunch-observe cycle.

 ## The Solution